 Harbor Island Park Beach/Steven E. Johnston Beach

-Hours: Sprinkler grounds are open 9:30am-5pm daily after June 23.
+Hours: 9:30am-5pm daily after June 21

-Cost: $6 parking on weekdays, $8 on weekends and holidays.
-Beach admission: $5; $3 children 6-12; free kids under 6.
+Cost: $7 parking on weekdays; $9 on weekends and holidays.
+Beach admission: $7; $4 children ages 6-12; free for children younger than 6.

 Oakland Beach/Rye Town (Municipal Beach)

-Cost: Non-residents: $10 weekday parking fee, $15 weekends; $9 beach admission on weekdays, $10 on weekends.
-Residents: $8 weekday parking fee, $9 on weekends; $7 beach admission on weekdays, $8 on weekends.
-Children under 13 are always free.
+Cost: Non-residents (9am-4pm): $10 weekday parking fee, $15 weekends; $9 beach admission on weekdays, $10 on weekends.
+Residents (9am-4pm): $8 weekday parking fee, $9 on weekends; $7 beach admission on weekdays, $8 on weekends.
+From 4pm-close, parking is $5 and from 4-7pm, beach admission is $5 per person for all.
+Children younger than 13 are always admitted free.

 Rye Playland Pool and Beach

-Hours: Open 11am-6:30pm daily June 25 through Labor Day.
+Hours: Open 11am-6:30pm daily (except Mondays), June 25 through Labor Day.